mo0rti/react-native-user-management/README.md

 ### React Native
 ##### Explanation
-This application has been implemented based on Expo.
+This application has been implemented using Expo.

 ##### Configuration
 you can find the configuration for this application in **`./client/src/constants/settings.js`**.
 To use mock data without calling any API service from the server set the `USE_MOCK_SERVICES` in this file to `true`;
-To set the server endpoint url, find the file in this path: `./mobile/src/constants/urls/Urls.dev.js` and change the `BASE_URL`;
+To set the server endpoints urls, find the file in this path: `./mobile/src/constants/urls/Urls.dev.js` and change the `BASE_URL`;

 ### Screen shots